ashwinjain99/Final_Project/README.md

 https://health.data.ny.gov/Health/Lead-Testing-in-School-Drinking-Water-Sampling-and/4n6n-zu56

 Centers for Disease Control and Prevention/ Agency for Toxic Substances and Disease Registry/ Geospatial Research, Analysis, and Services Program.
 CDC/ATSDR Social Vulnerability Index.
 2020.
 Database.
 New York.

+## Acknowledgements
+This project was a part of the University of Berkely Data Visualization Bootcamp (2023).
+The project is focused on working together to solve, analyze, and visualize a problem using machine learning (ML)